goabstract/Awesome-Design-Tools/README.md

 * [Draw.io](https://www.draw.io/) — free online diagram software for making flowcharts, process diagrams, org charts, UML, ER and network diagrams.

 ### Prototyping Tools
-Best prototyping tools

-* [InVision](https://www.invisionapp.com/) —  the world's leading prototyping, collaboration & workflow platform.
+* [InVision](https://www.invisionapp.com/) —  prototyping, collaboration & workflow platform.
 * [Principle](https://principleformac.com/) — makes it easy to design animated and interactive user interfaces.
-* [Marvel app](https://marvelapp.com/) — the collaborative design platform.
+* [Marvel App](https://marvelapp.com/) — the collaborative design platform.
 Wireframe, prototype, design online and create design specs in one place.
-* [Framer X](https://framer.com/) — tool for prototyping design animations.
+* [Framer X](https://framer.com/) — a tool for prototyping design animations.
-* [Flinto](https://www.flinto.com/) — Mac app for creating interactive and animated prototypes of app designs.
+* [Flinto](https://www.flinto.com/) — a Mac app for creating interactive and animated prototypes of app designs.
 * [ProtoPie](https://www.protopie.io/) — piece hi-fi interactions together, build sensor-aided prototypes and share your amazing creations in a matter of minutes.
+* [Flinto](https://www.flinto.com/) —  a Mac app to create interactive and animated prototypes of their app designs.
+* [Proto.io](https://proto.io/) — a tool to create fully-interactive high-fidelity prototypes that look and work exactly like your app should.
+* [UXPin](https://www.uxpin.com/) — build prototypes that feel real, with powers of code components, logic, states and design systems.

-You can also do prototype with Figma, Adobe XD, Invision Studio, that mentioned in UI Design Tools section.
+You can also do prototype with Figma, Adobe XD, InVision Studio, that mentioned in UI Design Tools section.

 ### UI Design Tools

 * [Sketch](https://www.sketchapp.com/) — it's a design toolkit built for Mac.
-* [Figma](https://www.figma.com/) — design tool based in the browser, that allows to design and prototype with real-time collaboration.
+* [Figma](https://www.figma.com/) — a design tool based in the browser, that allows to design and prototype with real-time collaboration.
-* [Photoshop](https://www.adobe.com/products/photoshop.html) — the best imaging and graphic design software.
+* [Photoshop](https://www.adobe.com/products/photoshop.html) — imaging and graphic design software.
 * [Adobe XD](https://www.adobe.com/products/xd.html) — design, prototype, and share any user experience, from websites and mobile apps to voice interactions.
 * [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) — create logos, icons, drawings, typography, and illustrations for print, web, video, and mobile.
 * [Invision Studio](https://www.invisionapp.com/studio) — combines design, prototyping, and collaboration into one harmonious workflow.
-* [Axure](https://www.axure.com/) — wireframing, rapid prototyping, documentation and specification software tool aimed at web and desktop applications.
 * [Affinity Designer](https://affinity.serif.com/en-gb/designer/) — vector graphics editor for macOS, iOS, and Microsoft Windows.

-### Design Feedback Tool
+### Design Feedback Tools
-How do you share UI issues and bugs with your development team?
-This tool helps you leave feedback and comments on iOS apps:
+Do you get feedback during the development process?
+If you wish to get more structural feedback on UI issues or visual bugs take a look on this tool:

 * [Flawless Feedback](https://flawlessapp.io/feedback) — review and annotate iOS apps then share your feedback in Jira or Trello.